-We must admit that we are not surprised at this outcome.
-While a continued lockdown can seem scary, heavy and uncertain we thought we would also speak to why creativity and creative writing can help.
-Also, read to the end of this article to see our current Covid-19 support options.
+Although things are now a little better, we must admit that we are not surprised at this outcome.
+While unexpected circumstances, such as a continued lockdown can seem scary, heavy and uncertain we thought we would also speak to why creativity and creative writing can help to improve your child's wellbeing!

-The first positive impact that a lockdown can have on children is the ample amount of time it frees up.
-Lockdown restrictions often mean that children have more free time at home and therefore more time to devote to creativity.
-Encourage your child to take this time to explore their feelings and find their creative side through writing.
+Now that there are a lot more resources that allow children to learn from home, there is more time for kids to be able to focus on writing as a hobby.
+Lockdown restrictions often meant that children had more free time at home and therefore more time to devote to creativity.
+This has been proved to be quite beneficial!
+Encourage your child to take time to explore their feelings and find their creative side through writing.

 When a child writes they are spending more time using their brains creatively and being productive, rather than just mindlessly playing video games or endlessly scrolling.
 Having your child focus on creative screen time rather than passive screen time can be highly beneficial for them – and for you!

-Writing can be the perfect way for your child to explore their feelings during such a chaotic and uncertain time.
-Self-expression is crucial in a time when everything else can feel so restricted.
+Writing can be the perfect way for your child to explore their feelings during such chaotic and uncertain times.
+Self-expression is crucial in a time when everything else can still feel quite restricted.

 It’s healthy for your child to practice their self-expression.
-With all of the lockdown restrictions, it can be very hard to understand complex feelings and writing is a perfect way to explore this.
+It can sometimes be very hard to understand complex feelings and writing is a perfect way to explore this.

 In turning towards creative writing, not only can a child practice mindfulness but they can continue to craft their unique voice and build a sense of personhood in a time where it may feel (quite literally) impossible.